timneill/redditcss/thesockdrawer/wiki.md

 **All conditions have to be satisfied for you to be verified.
 Posting will still be allowed, but posts may be subject to removal pending MOD review.**

-***Redditors verified for "self" posts will not be allowed to sell until "SELLER VERIFICATION" conditions have been met.***
+**Redditors verified for "self" posts will not be allowed to sell until "SELLER VERIFICATION" conditions have been met.**

+---

 ###### **WHAT IS A TIMESTAMP?**